 All class groupings are mixed ability, allowing the non Junior Certificate Business students engage and interact with the Junior Certificate Business students and benefit from collaborative learning.
-Students are timetabled for a double class period in the IT room, where they have access to the internet/printing and secure file saving.
-This facility is essential as students must research information and all portfolio items must be word processed
+Students are timetabled for a single class period in the IT room, where they have access to the internet/printing and secure file saving.
+This facility is essential as students must research information and all portfolio items must be word processed.

+Students are encouraged to complete four portfolio items in Fifth Year and the remaining two portfolio items in Sixth Year.
+Students can avail of plenty of help from our excellent Career Guidance team in the school in securing work experience placements and preparation with their career investigations.
 The portfolio accounts for 60% of the final examination and teachers spend considerable time correcting these in conjunction with the Departments marking scheme.
 All resources received at in – service are shared within the department, any relevant information on grade improvement i.e. sample portfolio work are distributed to students.
 The written paper accounts for 40% of the final examination and students are encouraged to actively discuss answers in class, visit www.pdst.ie and www.examinations.ie to gain a better understanding of the standard of answering required to achieve that distinction.